Days to Expiry — Option Selling Analyzer logo

 • You're giving up upside participation on a stock that's rallying

-• [The Wheel strategy](TODO: link) accepts assignment, using calls to exit positions
+• The Wheel strategy accepts assignment, using calls to exit positions.
+Understanding expiration timing is key to knowing when a covered call roll makes sense.

 Many traders find it more profitable to let covered calls assign and redeploy capital than to chase rolling debits on strong stocks.